-The focuser is quite fast and reasonably fluid, but feels more mechanical and less smoothly twirly than the best modern birding-bino’ focusers.
+The focuser is quite fast and pleasingly fluid, but feels more mechanical and less twirly than the best modern birding-bino’ focusers.
 The dioptre adjustment under the right eyepiece is very smooth and precise, better than most.

 No getting away from it these are a big binocular to wear and hold.

 Stabilisation when held flat is very effective indeed, surprisingly so and equal to a modern pair of IS bino’s, but with a really natural easy feel you don’t get with electronic stabilisation.
-The mechanical system eliminates those unpleasant artefacts you get with high-powered Canons, like wandering focus point and jitter in the view.
+As promised, the mechanical system eliminates those unpleasant artefacts you get with high-powered Canons, like cycling focus point and jitter in the view.